 The XSLT crosswalks will automatically reload an XSL stylesheet that has been modified, so you can edit and test stylesheets without restarting DSpace.
 You can test a crosswalk by using a command-line utitlity.
-With DSpace Version 3.0 only ingestion crosswalks can be tested (see below).
-From DSpace version 3.1 on you can use the following command to test a dissemination crosswalk:
+To test a dissemination crosswalk you have to run: